edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 **Problem: A Class that Violates LSP**

-Let’s say we have a base class Bird with a method Fly().
-We then create a subclass Penguin, but penguins can’t fly.
-This introduces a violation of the Liskov Substitution Principle because substituting a Penguin for a Bird breaks the expected behavior defined by the base class.
+Let’s say we have a base class `Bird` with a method `Fly()`.
+We then create a subclass `Penguin`, but penguins can’t fly.
+This introduces a violation of the Liskov Substitution Principle because substituting a `Penguin` for a `Bird` breaks the expected behavior defined by the base class.

 ``` c#